 Life is a series of experiences; each experience we face prepares us for the next.
 This is true even when the experience is negative or harsh.
 Many years ago, I faced a situation when life threw a curveball at me.
 But, instead of shrinking away, I faced it.
-I emerged from that incident and I kept moving to the next.
-Each experience unfolded, like the petals of a rose, new learning for me.
-Friends, it’s a story about how I was inspired by a rebel, a misfit, an iconoclast; it’s about involvement with the community, and it’s a story about redemption, renewal and rejuvenation.
+I emerged from that incident stronger, and I kept moving.
+Like the petals of a rose, each experience unfolded, and as each one unfolded, a new experience was revealed.
+Friends, it’s a story about a rebel and how I discovered the essence of life, the redemption, the renewal and the rejuvenation from this seemingly lost man.

 It was in the year 2006.
 I was living in Austin.
-One day, I came across a newspaper article about Jugal Bhuyan, a young man from my home in India.
+One day, I came across a newspaper article about Jugal Bhuyan, a young man from my hometown in India.
 He was an ex-rebel who was once involved with an armed insurgent group.
-Eventually he and other group members surrendered when the Government offered amnesty.
-But unlike others who took government cash and favor, Jugal took the path of serving the poor and underprivileged.
+After giving two years of his life to this group, he realized his folly and then redeemed himself by taking the path of serving the poor and underprivileged.
 I was so moved by the story that I decided to personally pay him a visit during our family vacation to India.
 However, when I reached home, some of my well-wishers advised me not to go there –unfortunately, the stigma of his past became an albatross around his neck.
-I didn’t agree -he was someone who had redeemed himself and was doing commendable work for the community.
+But I was not convinced-he was someone who had redeemed himself and was doing commendable work for the community.
 I choose to visit the orphanage and residential school established by Jugal.
 There I met those children abandoned and neglected by society now cared for by him and his staff; I witnessed firsthand the tremendous dedication of this young man.

 The school, situated in the countryside, was abundant with natural beauty.
 I was enthralled to see a rose garden, a place which Jugal tended to every day with great love and attention.
 The sight of the radiant rose blooms struck me as I was handed down a flower from the garden.
 I smiled and held on to it.
 Like the veritable rose, this man emerged radiant and a new bloom.
-He learnt his lesson from the wrong choice he made.
-He was tortured by the police; he was shunned by society, but he didn’t wither.
+He caused people suffering but his genuine tears showed that he had changed.
+He learnt his lessons from the wrong choices he made.
+He didn’t wither.
 He rose from darkness, turned his life around and became a role model to many.

 After returning to the USA, I decided to promote his cause by reaching out to our community.
 I planned a fundraising and an awareness campaign to raise money for the orphanage.
 Unfortunately, the prevailing situation was not favorable.
 The September 11 terror attack was still fresh in people’s mind.
-Some members questioned the rationale of supporting someone who had a violent past despite the fact that he had redeemed himself.
-It appeared Jugal wouldn’t get a second chance.
+Some members questioned the rationale of supporting someone who had a violent past.
+It appeared society wouldn’t give Jugal a second chance.
 I was disheartened and soon overpowered by doubt, cynicism, and disillusion.
 The radiant rose within me withered and fell away.

 I decided to call Jugal, to covey my regret and to let him know that I had failed.
 Although it was a long-distance call, I heard him loud and clear, “I only need your love and affection, money is not that important.
 I am grateful to you for talking to me”.
 The conversation left me dumbfounded; this man had suffered tremendously, yet he never let bitterness break his spirit.
 He recognized the good in me; I just needed to find the goodness in others.
 His words set me free, and my fundraising campaign resumed with renewed vigor.